General Electric (NYSE:GE) Shares Sold by Broderick Brian C

-Other hedge funds have also recently bought and sold shares of the company.
-Platinum Investment Management Ltd. raised its holdings in shares of General Electric by 64.9% in the 2nd quarter.
-Platinum Investment Management Ltd. now owns 34,680,403 shares of the conglomerate’s stock worth $236,867,000 after purchasing an additional 13,647,730 shares during the period.
-Pzena Investment Management LLC raised its holdings in General Electric by 16.1% in the second quarter.
-Pzena Investment Management LLC now owns 74,973,028 shares of the conglomerate’s stock valued at $512,066,000 after buying an additional 10,403,515 shares during the period.
-BlackRock Inc. raised its holdings in General Electric by 1.4% in the second quarter.
-BlackRock Inc. now owns 564,187,905 shares of the conglomerate’s stock valued at $3,853,404,000 after buying an additional 7,629,478 shares during the period.
-AQR Capital Management LLC lifted its position in General Electric by 498.1% during the second quarter.
-AQR Capital Management LLC now owns 8,026,604 shares of the conglomerate’s stock valued at $53,859,000 after buying an additional 6,684,575 shares in the last quarter.
-Finally, APG Asset Management N.V. grew its stake in General Electric by 49.1% during the first quarter.
-APG Asset Management N.V. now owns 12,543,136 shares of the conglomerate’s stock worth $99,592,000 after buying an additional 4,128,838 shares during the period.
-59.95% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds have also bought and sold shares of the stock.
+KBC Group NV boosted its holdings in General Electric by 3.4% in the third quarter.
+KBC Group NV now owns 985,362 shares of the conglomerate’s stock valued at $6,139,000 after purchasing an additional 32,423 shares in the last quarter.
+Cahaba Wealth Management Inc. acquired a new position in shares of General Electric in the 3rd quarter valued at $71,000.
+Cornerstone Wealth Group LLC boosted its holdings in shares of General Electric by 4.6% in the 3rd quarter.
+Cornerstone Wealth Group LLC now owns 37,645 shares of the conglomerate’s stock valued at $235,000 after buying an additional 1,657 shares in the last quarter.
+Spinnaker Trust grew its position in shares of General Electric by 7.2% in the 3rd quarter.
+Spinnaker Trust now owns 65,917 shares of the conglomerate’s stock valued at $410,000 after buying an additional 4,450 shares during the last quarter.
+Finally, Usca Ria LLC raised its stake in General Electric by 1.5% during the 3rd quarter.
+Usca Ria LLC now owns 103,208 shares of the conglomerate’s stock worth $643,000 after acquiring an additional 1,496 shares in the last quarter.
+Hedge funds and other institutional investors own 59.95% of the company’s stock.

+Several equities analysts have issued reports on GE shares.
+Morgan Stanley raised their price objective on General Electric from $8.00 to $8.50 and gave the stock an “overweight” rating in a report on Thursday.
+Zacks Investment Research raised shares of General Electric from a “strong sell” rating to a “hold” rating and set a $7.00 price objective on the stock in a research report on Wednesday, October 14th.
+JPMorgan Chase & Co. restated a “fair value” rating on shares of General Electric in a research note on Monday, August 31st.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of General Electric from $6.81 to $9.00 and gave the stock a “hold” rating in a research report on Thursday.
+Finally, ValuEngine upgraded General Electric from a “hold” rating to a “buy” rating in a research report on Monday, August 3rd.
+Eight analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+General Electric has a consensus rating of “Buy” and an average price target of $9.04.

+General Electric (NYSE:GE) last posted its quarterly earnings results on Wednesday, October 28th.
+The conglomerate reported $0.06 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.04) by $0.10.
+General Electric had a negative net margin of 5.10% and a positive return on equity of 7.94%.
+During the same quarter in the prior year, the company earned $0.15 EPS.
+Analysts expect that General Electric will post -0.04 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, October 26th.
-Stockholders of record on Monday, September 28th were given a dividend of $0.01 per share.
-The ex-dividend date was Friday, September 25th.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.54%.
-General Electric’s dividend payout ratio (DPR) is presently 6.15%.
+The company also recently announced a quarterly dividend, which was paid on Monday, October 26th.
+Investors of record on Monday, September 28th were given a $0.01 dividend.
+This represents a $0.04 annualized dividend and a dividend yield of 0.54%.
+The ex-dividend date of this dividend was Friday, September 25th.
+General Electric’s dividend payout ratio (DPR) is currently 6.15%.

-In other news, Director Trian Fund Management, L.P. sold 15,569,158 shares of the firm’s stock in a transaction on Tuesday, August 4th.
+In other General Electric news, Director Trian Fund Management, L.P. sold 15,569,158 shares of the business’s stock in a transaction dated Tuesday, August 4th.
 The stock was sold at an average price of $6.14, for a total transaction of $95,594,630.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-0.90% of the stock is currently owned by corporate insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.90% of the stock is currently owned by company insiders.

-Several equities research analysts recently commented on the company.
-The Goldman Sachs Group raised their target price on General Electric from $10.00 to $11.00 in a report on Thursday.
-Oppenheimer reiterated a “hold” rating on shares of General Electric in a report on Monday, August 3rd.
-Zacks Investment Research raised shares of General Electric from a “strong sell” rating to a “hold” rating and set a $7.00 target price on the stock in a report on Wednesday, October 14th.
-Deutsche Bank Aktiengesellschaft upped their price objective on General Electric from $6.81 to $9.00 and gave the stock a “hold” rating in a research note on Thursday.
-Finally, UBS Group raised their target price on General Electric from $8.50 to $9.00 and gave the company a “buy” rating in a research note on Friday, October 23rd.
-Eight analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus target price of $9.04.

 General Electric Company operates as a high-tech industrial company in the United States, Europe, Asia, the Americas, the Middle East, and Africa.
 It operates through Power, Renewable Energy, Aviation, Healthcare, and Capital segments.
 The Power segment offers technologies, solutions, and services related to energy production, including gas and steam turbines, generators, and power generation services.